Undline/UndChain/readme.md

 ---
 ### Auction House

 The Auction House co-chain is UndChain’s decentralized marketplace for minting, trading, and protecting digital assets on the network.
-It uses **USP** (UndChain Silver Piece) as the default transaction token, ensuring seamless interoperability across the network.
+It uses **USP** (UndChain Silver Piece) as the default transaction token.
 Users can seamlessly swap other registered tokens like AdCoin for USP at checkout.

 #### Key Features

 1. **Digital Asset Contracts**:

-    - Assets are minted using UndChain’s **standard Digital Asset Contracts**:
+    - Assets are minted using UndChain’s **standard Digital Asset Contracts** as defined by the main chain.
+Those assets are as follows:
         - **Gray (Unregistered)**: Default for unprotected assets.
         - **Green (Rental)**: Allows limited-use rentals with royalties sent to the creator.
         - **Blue (Single Use + Sharing)**: Enables personal use and sharing, with a kickback for creators when shared content generates value.